vdaas/vald/docs/tutorial/using-backup-with-syclladb.md

 # Using Backup with SycllaDB

-This article will show you how to deploy Vald with ScyallaDB as backup Database using Helm and run it on your Kubernetes cluster.
+This article will show you how to deploy Vald with ScyallaDB as backup database using Helm and run it on your Kubernetes cluster.

 ## Overview